 Behavioural corporate decision making

-I started this book with the neoclassical model of the firm, in which the firm is seen as a black box that takes in inputs and produces output.
-A central decision maker makes decisions to maximise the firm’s value.
+In the previous part, I examined the neoclassical model of the firm, in which the firm is seen as a black box that takes in inputs and produces output.
+A central decision-maker makes decisions to maximise the firm’s value.
+An employee makes decisions to maximise their utility.